thephez/dpp-spec/docs/identity.md

     BLS12_381
       ✔ should be no less than 48 bytes
-      ✔ should be no longer than 48 bytes
+      ✔ should be no longer than 48 bytes ECDSA_HASH160
+      ✔ should be no less than 20 bytes
+      ✔ should be no longer than 20 bytes BIP13_SCRIPT_HASH
+      ✔ should be no less than 20 bytes
+      ✔ should be no longer than 20 bytes
+  Identity Schema
+    disabledAt
+      - should be an integer
+      - should be greater than 0
+  State Transition Schema
+    signature
+      ✔ should be present
+      ✔ should be a byte array
+      ✔ should be not shorter than 65 bytes
+      ✔ should be not longer than 65 bytes
 ```

 ## State Transition Basic